Francisco Guerrero Pérez

-Francisco Guerrero Pérez (1840 – November 1910), known as El Chalequero and other nicknames, was a Mexican serial killer who killed twenty prostitutes in Mexico City from 1880 to 1888, and one final victim in 1908.
-Due to his modus operandi, Guerrero was considered an organized, sedentary missionary killer motivated by hatred, and was frequently compared to Jack the Ripper (whom Guerrero predated).
+Francisco Guerrero Pérez (1840 – November 1910), known as El Chalequero and other nicknames, was a Mexican serial killer who killed 20 prostitutes in Mexico City from 1880 to 1888, and one final victim in 1908.
+Due to his modus operandi, Guerrero was considered an organized, missionary-type killer motivated by hatred, and was frequently compared to Jack the Ripper (whom he predated).

 Early life

 Francisco Guerrero Pérez was born in 1840 in the Bajío region of Mexico to an impoverished family.
 He was the eleventh child in the family, and his childhood was marked by poverty, his mother's frequent physical abuse (consisting of beating and suffocating him) and the absence of his father.
 In 1862, at the age of 22, he emigrated to Mexico City, where he began to work as a shoemaker.
 He settled in the Peralvillo neighborhood, where he married a woman named María and fathered four children with her, and according to his own claims, he was a devout Catholic who served the Virgin of Guadalupe and proudly told of being a sacristan as a young boy.
 Guerrero was also known for wearing extravagant yet elegant clothing, with cashmere pants, a charro vest and jacket and multi-colored sashes.
 An anonymous source described him as "...handsome, elegant, gallant and quarrelsome."

-Contrary to his claims of being a religious man, however, Guerrero made no attempts to hide his misogynistic beliefs and was known to have fathered numerous children from extra-marital affairs with mistresses, leading to rumors that he might have been a pimp.
+Contrary to his claims of being a religious man, however, Guerrero made no attempts to hide his misogynistic beliefs and was known to have fathered numerous children from extra-marital affairs, leading to rumors that he might have been a pimp.
 Later on, he also began to openly boast about his murders, but as most of the people in the neighborhood feared him, none denounced him to the authorities.

 There are two theories on the origin of the nickname "Chalequero".
 One says that it was simply because he always used vests, and the other postulates it was because the name "Chalequero" alludes to the Spanish expression "...a puro chaleco", meaning that he made a sexual victim of any woman that he felt attracted to whether they liked him or not.